-The first time I made the Best Chocolate Bundt Cake was back in 2012.
+The first time I made the Best Chocolate Bundt Cake was in 2012.
 I was a young married lady and an even younger blogger, slowly teaching myself how to cook and bake and living on the thrill of anything even halfway decent coming out of my oven.

 But there was nothing to fear.
 The cake popped easily out of the pan and onto the plate.
 I did a little happy dance, then smothered the cake with the glaze and cut myself a slice.